graphprotocol/contracts/packages/deployment/docs/Gip0088Runbook.md

 and/or RAM), each call's argument matching the address of the oracle contract named in that target's config (`<target>.eligibilityOracle`).

-**Pass criterion.** Verified; sign-off recorded. **Or:** stage skipped because every configured target's oracle is already set — record done-with-reason.
+**Pass criterion.** Verified; sign-off recorded. **Or:** empty batch because every configured target's oracle already matches config — record done-with-reason.

 **If it fails.** Discard, correct, re-run [S6](#stage-s6).